adafruit/Adafruit_CircuitPython_Slideshow/README.rst

     :target: https://travis-ci.org/adafruit/adafruit_CircuitPython_Slideshow
     :alt: Build Status

-CircuitPython helper library for displaying a slideshow of images on a board with a built-in display.
+CircuitPython helper library for displaying a slideshow of images on a display.

 Dependencies
 =============